 For nearly 70 years, Fred Harvey’s Alvarado Hotel served as a destination for travelers, the social center for Albuquerque residents, and the anchor for the core of downtown Albuquerque.
 Despite years of preservation advocacy, the Alvarado fell victim to the wrecking ball in early 1970.

-On September 22, 2024, Joe McKinney and Chuck Larrabee will discuss the economic forces that led to the hotel’s closure and the citizens’ advocacy efforts to save the landmark.
+On September 22, 2024, Joe McKinney and Chuck Larrabee discussed the economic forces that led to the hotel’s closure and the citizens’ advocacy efforts to save the landmark.
 Joe and Chuck were both involved: Chuck as a high school student protesting the hotel’s potential demise, and Joe as a leader of the grass-roots campaign working with city leaders and decision makers trying to halt the demolition and define a future for the structure.

 This is the second presentation this year covering the Alvarado Hotel.
 The first, “Arches and Artistry – A Chronicle of Albuquerque’s Alvarado Hotel” by architect and Fred Harvey historian Matt Kluge, was presented in July and is available for viewing here.